Bella Vista Town Hall to approve bond and sales tax issues

 Three Town Hall meetings will be this week, on Tuesday night, Wednesday afternoon, and Thursday morning.

-The bond and sales tax issue to be on the March 3 primary election ballot.
+The bond and sales tax issue will be on the March 3 primary election ballot.